“It is interesting to see the direct impact teachers have on the community.” — Justin Hughes-Coleman

-Justin looked up with a really big smile and said, “I am looking forward to preparing lesson plans and seeing how my plans impact my students.”
+Justin looked up with a really big smile and said: “I am looking forward to preparing lesson plans and seeing how my plans impact my students.”

-“However, in Spain, I do not know how their school system works and what is permitted.
+He added: “However, in Spain, I do not know how their school system works and what is permitted.
 I can teach from a different perspective that might help the students learn in a different way.
 So, instead of making lesson plans ahead of time that I might have to change or totally get rid of, I am going to wait for some guidance from my school and use the skills I have learned from my mother to help craft lesson plans that will fit the needs of the school.”

 What are your perceptions of Madrid so far?